bg-write/javascript-cheatsheet/README.md

 ### CSS

-There are no CSS files added for the sake of simplicity.
+There are no CSS files for the sake of simplicity.
 (A CSS beginner's guide is currently in the works.)

 ### The Code Itself